The overall trip, not including driving about 50 miles per day inside of Yellowstone Park was 2,278 miles, (37 hours).

 Navigating in Yellowstone Park:

 - The speed limit in the park is 45 mph unless otherwise posted.
 Most of the time, traffic goes slower than that.
-You can’t get anywhere quickly.
+You cannot get anywhere quickly.
 You have to allow time for Bear Jams, Elk Jams, Bison Jams, and construction.

 - The main road in Yellowstone is called the Grand Loop.
 It is basically a figure 8 with spurs that go out to each entrance.
 You could possibly drive the entire loop in one long day without stopping to view any attractions.